Sports Management Career Guide

 There are more careers in the sports industry than just MVP; in fact, behind each major league team is a whole team of business professionals working to support the players on the field.
 Sports management is a growing field that offers a broad range of positions for degree seekers who want to be part of the billion dollar industry.

-Whether you plan to work in your local community or in the big leagues, there are sports management careers that suit your interests.
+Whether you plan to work in your local community or in the big leagues, there are sports management careers that suit your interests that may recquire a BS in Sports Management.
 You can leverage your business interests to work in any concentration you choose.
 In fact, there are account managers, sales representatives, marketing and communications professionals, and even event planners working together to support the team.
 Jobs in sports management are thriving!
-In fact, according to the Bureau of Labor Statistics, there is a positive outlook for jobs with a sports management degree.
+In fact, according to the Bureau of Labor Statistics, there is a positive outlook for jobs with sports management degrees.
 Below are some sports management career options:

 General Manager: General Managers are the people you often see interviewed after a sporting event.
 They’re responsible for hiring coaches and players, contract negotiations, and budgeting.
-According to the BLS, general and operations managers earn a mean annual wage of $122,090.
+According to the BLS, general and operations managers earn a sports management salary of $122,090.

 Agent: The BLS points out that the mean annual wage of an agent or manager of athletes or performers is $89,590.
 Agents negotiate players’contracts and handle other business opportunities.
 As an agent, you could work for more than one player in any number of states, so you’ll likely spend a lot of time traveling to meet with your clients and the representatives from the leagues they play in.

 Account Manager: Account managers work to generate sponsorships for their leagues.
 In this role, you’ll work to identify new clients, give sales presentations, and work with clients who wish to advertise in stadiums.
 Sales managers earn a median annual salary of $117,960, according to the BLS.